XiovV/dokkup/README.md

 Are you sure you want to proceed? (y/n)

 ```
-The CLI will show how many containers are running and the update status which will signify if the job is going to be updated or not.
+The CLI will show how many containers are running and the update status which will signify whether the job is going to be updated or not.

 # Managing jobs